-The New Hampshire Department of Health and Human Services (NH DHHS) Customer Service Center provides help when you have questions about New Hampshire Medicaid eligibility or plan enrollment, other benefits managed directly by NH DHHS as described in Section 4.4 (NH Medicaid benefits covered outside the plan), and when you need a new or replacement New Hampshire Medicaid card.
+The New Hampshire Department of Health and Human Services (NH DHHS) Customer Service Center provides help when you have questions about New Hampshire Medicaid eligibility or plan enrollment, the other benefits managed directly by NH DHHS as described in Section 4.4 (NH Medicaid benefits covered outside the plan), and when you need a new or replacement New Hampshire Medicaid card.
 While the plan can help you with your appeal or grievance, the NH DHHS Customer Service Center can also provide guidance.

-Method NH Medicaid Service Center - Contact Information CALL 1-888-901-4999 Calls to this number are toll-free.
+Method NH DHHS Customer Service Center - Contact Information CALL 1-888-901-4999 (For plan information) 1-844-ASK-DHHS (1-844-275-3447) (For all other calls) Calls to this number are toll-free.
 Office hours are Monday through Friday, 8:00 a.m. to 4:00 p.m.
 ET.
-Member Services also has free language interpreter services available for non-English speakers.
+Free language interpreter services are available for non-English speakers.
 TTY/TDD 1-800-735-2964 Calls to this number are free.
 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.